 There are various ways to diagnose premature ejaculation, but the best way is to see if you have many of the signs of premature ejaculation.
 If you experience any of the following signs at least 75% of the time when you have sex, you probably have PE:

-Premature ejaculation may also lead you to experience behavioural changes such as:
+Premature ejaculation may also lead you to experience behavioral changes such as:

 The severity of premature ejaculation can also be classified: